SomeOddCodeGuy/WilmerAI/README.md

 - **chatCompletionAddMissingAssistantGenerator**: Creates an empty "Assistant:" message as the last message, sort of like a prompt generator, when being connected to as chat/Completions endpoint.
 This is only used if `chatCompleteAddUserAssistant` is `true`.
+- **useOfflineWikiApi**: This specifies whether you want to use the [OfflineWikipediaTextApi](https://github.com/SomeOddCodeGuy/OfflineWikipediaTextApi) for factual workflows or for the example group's `DataFinder` character.
+- **offlineWikiApiHost**: IP of the computer running the API
+- **offlineWikiApiPort**: Port for your wiki API.
+Unless you specifically change this, it's already good in all the example user configs.
+- **endpointConfigsSubDirectory**: Name of the subfolder in Endpoints where your endpoint jsons will live.

 #### Users Folder, _current-user.json File

 Next, update the `_current-user.json` file specify what user you want to use.
 Match the name of the new user JSON file, without the `.json` extension.

+**NOTE**: You can ignore this if you want to use the --User argument when running Wilmer instead.

 #### Routing Folder